Accredited official statistics

 Tel: 0300 060 0170

-Since the last review of these statistics in 2014, we have continued to comply with the Code of Practice for Statistics, and have made improvements including:
+Since the latest review by the Office for Statistics Regulation, we have continued to comply with the Code of Practice for Statistics, and have made the following improvements:

 • Reviewed and amended the validation checks carried out on response data including validation against new administrative data sources to better assure ourselves of the quality of the statistics.

-• Enhanced trustworthiness by removing pre-release access
+• Enhanced trustworthiness by removing pre-release access.